Table of contents

 This small 6-inch vanilla cake recipe doesn’t require a ton of ingredients, which means it's super easy to make!
 Here’s what you’ll need to make the best small vanilla cake:

 - 6-inch cake pan: Make sure you have a quality 6-inch cake pan.
-I started using Fat Daddio’s cake pans last year after my friend Erin from Cloudy Kitchen introduced me, and I loved them so much that I switched out all of my 9-inch and 8-inch cake pans for the Fat Daddio’s brand.
-From one baker to another– these pans are incredible quality for the price.
-(Not working with this brand, just a genuine fan.)
+I started using Fat Daddio’s cake pans last year after my friend Erin from Cloudy Kitchen introduced me, and I'm absolutely obsessed.
+(Not sponsored, just a genuine fan.)

 - Butter: The one and only.
 If you don't have butter, you can use 1/2 cup of vegetable oil instead!